CoolProfsJeroenB/TeamLowCode-Katas2024/README.md

 We believe that it does not matter if you build software in a high or low-code environment.
 Architecture is equally important to deliver a good solution.

 In our work, we do not only design it we also build and implement it.
 To help ourselves and our clients to always have an up-to-date architectural overview of their software landscape we believe in the power of automation.
 We use [C4 Modeling approach](https://c4model.com/) to design and automatically generate it from code to allow us a continuous comparison between the designed architecture and the realized architecture.

+## Executive summary
+slide 34, the why, the what, the how...

 ## Solution